Connect cross-platform accounts & identity management

 Log Viewer is a service that allows you to review the traffic logs from AccelByte services.
 Every user, player, or application’s interaction with the endpoints in our platform is collected and stored in logs by the Log Viewer service, and those logs can be accessed in the Admin Portal.
 Each log contains detailed information about the event that generated it, which can help you identify problems while troubleshooting.

 Permissions are used to grant access to specific resources within our services.
 Make sure your account has the following permissions before you attempt to access the log viewer in the Admin Portal.

 In the Admin Portal, choose the namespace you want to open.
 The log viewer sits outside of namespaces in the Platform Configurations menu, so all logs can theoretically be accessed from all namespaces.
-In practice when you use the log viewer, only logs from namespaces you have access to will be visible.
+In practice when you log viewer, only logs from namespaces you have access to will be visible.

 Open the Platform Configurations menu at the top-right corner of the screen, then click Log Viewer.

 On the Log Viewer page, you can view every log from every namespace you have access to.
 You can browse the list if you’re looking for a log from a very recent event, or filters available on the left side of the page to search for particular logs.
 The available filters are as follows: